kryptokrona/kryptokrona-kotlin-sdk/README.md

 The only thing different here from the main pipeline that runs is that we do not publish an artifact to GitHub Packages.

+## Setup Testnet

+If you don't want to use a remote node in order to test the implementation you could setup your own testnet.
+To setup run the command:

+- `./sdk-scripts/start-testnet.sh`

+This will fetch the Docker Image from Docker Hub and orchestrate up a testnet.

+If you want to stop the containers:

+- `./sdk-scripts/teardown-testnet.sh`

+If you want to remove everything locally with Docker (use with caution):

+- `./sdk-scripts/remove-testnet.sh`

 ## Release notes

 Currently no releases exists.
 This will be updated later.